SQream/sqream-db-quickstart/README.md

 ```

 Before we load:
-* We note that this CSV actually has one less column than we defined.
-So, we must tell the database to fill in the `id` column (identity column) by itself.
+* We note that this CSV actually has one less column than we defined, so we must tell the database to fill in the `id` column (identity column) by itself.
 * We also note that this CSV has a header.
 We'll have to tell the database to skip this line, or the types will mismatch!

 ```sql